 Veni Markovski was born 1968 in Skopie, Macedonia.
 He started working on the Internet in

-September 1990, by becoming one of the first system operators of a Bulletin Board System
+September 1990, by becoming one of the first system operators of a FidoNet Bulletin Board System

 in Bulgaria - BOL.BG.
-In 2008 the company was sold to international
+In 2008 the company was sold to an international

 In 1995 he co-founded the Bulgarian Internet Society.

-He is chairing the Bulgarian President's IT Advisory Committee since 2002, and
+He was the chairman of the Bulgarian President's IT Advisory Committee

 advised on International Projects the Chairman of the State Agency for IT and